 Displacement hulls vs. planing hulls

-Likewise, take into account the types of water you expect to be boarding on.
+It is also important to take into account the type of water you expect to be boarding on.
 Will you mostly be sailing on a still lake at your local park, or will you brave the open waters of the ocean?
-For calmer waters, a board with a displacement hull — which tapers to a fine point at the nose — is probably the right choice; they plow through water, which lets you hit high speeds via your own paddling, although they don’t maneuver easily.
+For calmer waters, a board with a displacement hull — which tapers to a fine point at the nose — is probably the right choice; they slice through water efficiently, allowing you to hit high speeds via your own paddling.
+The downside is that they don’t tend to be as maneuverable as some other boards.

 A planing hull, which has a rounder nose and a flatter bottom, rides along the surface of the water.
 Like a surfboard, a planing paddleboard is best suited to riding waves, where it achieves maximum speed and maneuverability.
 If you want to surf or do yoga on your paddleboard, the wide, flat shape of a planing hull is ideal.